Knowledge Hub

 • they’re stopped from being a director by a court or in law

-• if they become bankrupt or similar
+• they become bankrupt or similar

-• How to remove a director by voluntary resignation
+How to remove a director by voluntary resignation

 Provided that the company’s articles don’t say otherwise, a director can voluntarily resign by notifying the company and their co-directors that they’re resigning.

-If the removal of the director is time sensitive, you should factor in any additional timeframes for circulation of the notice, as the resolution to remove the director must be passed at a meeting and not by way of written resolution.
+If the removal of the director is time sensitive, you should factor in any additional timeframes for circulation of the notice, as the resolution to remove the director can only be passed at a meeting and not by way of written resolution.
 You must also send a copy of that notice to the director you are proposing to remove.

 Post COVID-19, many companies have decided to hold ‘hybrid’ meetings of those present in person and virtually.
-If, in order to meet your timeframe, you want to hold a ‘hybrid’ meeting, guidance suggests that you can pass an ordinary resolution in a hybrid meeting, even if your articles don’t expressly allow it, provided the articles don’t require that members be physically present, or prohibit electronic participation.
+If, in order to meet your timeframe, you want to hold a ‘hybrid’ meeting, guidance suggests that you can pass an ordinary resolution in a hybrid meeting, even if your articles don’t expressly allow it, provided the articles don’t require that members be physically present or prohibit electronic participation.

 The director can be replaced by a new director at the same meeting, but it should be noted that this also requires its own special notice.

-Once a director been notified of a company’s intention to end their term by way of ordinary resolution, the director is entitled to respond and to be heard at the meeting.
+Once a director has been notified of a company’s intention to end their term by way of ordinary resolution, the director is entitled to respond and to be heard at the meeting.

 A director can make written representations to the company in support of their case and can ask that these are sent on to the company’s members.
 If this isn’t possible or doesn’t happen, the director can ask that the representations are read out at the meeting.
 It’s advisable to comply with the director’s requests to ensure that there is no question as to the validity of the resolution passed.

-Even if you terminate a director’s appointment, you still need to pay them any compensation or damages they’re owed, despite the termination of their appointment.
+Even if you terminate a director’s appointment, you may still need to pay them any compensation or damages they’re owed, despite the termination of their appointment.

 How to remove a director using the courts and in law